ovh/docs/pages/platform/kubernetes-k8s/installing-kyverno/guide.en-gb.md

 ![Kyverno](images/kyverno-logo.png)

-With Kyverno, policies are managed as Kubernetes resources and no new language is required to write policies (compared to [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper) which use Rego programming language).
+With Kyverno, policies are managed as Kubernetes resources and no new language is required to write policies (compared to [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper) which uses Rego programming language).
 This allows using familiar tools such as `kubectl`, `git`, and `kustomize` to manage policies.

 Kyverno policies can **validate**, **mutate** and **generate** Kubernetes resources.